collective/collective.developermanual/source/templates_css_and_javascripts/javascript.rst

 You can use any Javascript library with Plone after inclusion it to JS registry (see below).

-Plone 4.1 ships with jQuery and jQuery tools libraries.
+Plone 4.1 ships with

-`Plone and Javascript policies <http://plone.org/documentation/manual/developer-manual/client-side-functionality-javascript>`_.
+* jQuery

+* `jQuery tools <http://flowplayer.org/tools>`_: Use jQuery Tools for tabs, tooltips, overlays, masking and scrollables.

+* `jQuery Form Plugin <http://jquery.malsup.com/form/>`_: Use it for AJAX form input marshaling and submission.
+Note that jQuery’s built-in form input marshaling is inadequate for many forms as it does not handle submit-button or file-input data.

+Also available

-`Plone compatible jQuery UI package <http://plone.org/products/collective.js.jqueryui>`_.
+* `Plone compatible jQuery UI package <http://plone.org/products/collective.js.jqueryui>`_.

 Creating Javascripts for Plone
 ------------------------------